 The ship that came to be known as the Dominion (2) was launched in Belfast in 1893 as the Prussia and sailed for the German Hamburg-American line.
 In 1898, the Prussia was sold to the British Dominion Line and was renamed the SS Dominion (2).
 At this time she was refitted and reconfigured to provide accommodation for 200 First Class, 170 Second Class and 750 Third Class passengers.
 This rebuild took only a few months before she was ready to go on the Liverpool – Quebec – Montreal route on the Dominion’s Line’s principle service in May 1898.
 Other ports of entry included Halifax and Portland, Maine.

-For information concerning travelling by ship, steerage class, at the turn of the century, try these links:
+For information concerning travelling by ship, steerage class, at the turn of the century: